Are you wondering where to stay in Seoul?

 Located above a pub in Hongdae (yes, you read that correctly), it’s ideal for those who’ve come to Seoul to socialize.

-Gangnam: Best Seoul district for glitz, glamor, and luxury
+Gangnam: Best Seoul location for glitz, glamor, and luxury

 Gangnam is located on the opposite side of the Han River from Seoul Forest, so it’s easy to escape all those showy shops and structures if you want a change.